bmeurant/technical-docs/software-architecture/architectural-styles/component-based.md

 ---
 # Component-Based Architecture (CBA)

-**Component-Based Architecture (CBA)** is a software architectural style that focuses on decomposing a system into reusable, independent, and self-contained software components.
+**Component-Based Architecture (CBA)** is a software [[software-architecture/architectural-styles/|architectural style]] that focuses on decomposing a system into reusable, independent, and self-contained software components.
 A **component** is a software unit with a clearly defined interface that encapsulates its functionality and data, without exposing its internal complexity.

 * **Key Principles:**
     * **Encapsulation:** The component hides its internal implementation and exposes functionalities via a public interface (API).